iann0036/tf-cfn-provider/docs/providers/opc/ComputeOrchestratedInstance.md

 # Terraform::OPC::ComputeOrchestratedInstance

-The `opc_compute_orchestrated_instance` resource creates and manages an orchestration containing a number of instances in an Oracle Cloud Infrastructure Compute Classic identity domain.
+The `Terraform::OPC::ComputeOrchestratedInstance` resource creates and manages an orchestration containing a number of instances in an Oracle Cloud Infrastructure Compute Classic identity domain.

 ## Properties

-TBC
+`Name` - (Required) The name of the orchestration.

+`DesiredState` - (Required) The desired state of the orchestration.
+Permitted values are:.

+`Instance` - (Required) The information pertaining to creating an instance through the orchestration API.

+`Description` - (Optional) The description of the orchestration.

 ## See Also